Information for retired persons

 Return filing requirements

-Even if you do not owe New York State income taxes, you must file an income tax return if you live in New York State and:
+Even if you do not owe New York State income taxes, you may be required to file an income tax return.
+See filing information for: